 - Easy-to-use ribbon design

 In the Yard

-Leatherjackets are the real threat outdoors, but we’ll give you a few ways to take care of the adults as well so they have les change of reproducing.
-There are many ways to deal with these pests, but we’ll focus on a few of the most effective.
+Leatherjackets are the real threat outdoors, but we’ll give you a few ways to take care of the adults as well so they have less change of reproducing.
+There are many ways to deal with these pests, so we’ll focus on a few of the most effective.

 While you certainly don’t want them digging up your yard for grubs, having some birdhouses on the property will attract insectivore birds that will hunt down adult crane flies as soon as they emerge.
 Just be sure to also provide a bird feeder (this is a good one) so your fine feathered allies will stick around.
 Starlings LOVE crane flies.